DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 #### General ebook sites

 The most simple pirate ebook sites offer any kind of book - very much like a large all-audience book store or Amazon.com's online bookstores.
 They are little more than a simple search engine that spits out downloadable ebooks.
 These types of sites have become particularly popular in Russia.
-At the time of this writing, _library.ru_ has been the model for this kind of site and, after its crackdown, be superseded by [bookfi.org](http://bookfi.org).
+At the time of this writing, _library.ru_ has been the model for this kind of site and, after its crackdown, it was superseded by [bookfi.org](http://bookfi.org).
 Also [libgen.info](http://libgen.info), an online library, is an example to mention here.

 What online booksellers could learn from these sites:
 * Simplicity combined with encyclopedic scope.
 With no other site except Amazon's, it is as easy to find and download an electronic book, no matter which genre, language, whether bestselling or obscure.